aramperes/buzz4j/README.md

 ## Compile

 There is a submodule for `harfbuzz`.
-Start by fetching the submodule sources.
+Start by fetching the submodule sources with `git submodule update`.

 Then, `cd harfbuzz` and follow the [official instructions](https://harfbuzz.github.io/building.html) (meson recommended):